We may earn a commission when you buy through links in our articles. Learn more.

 Immortal 100

 According to this data, the average player hits Archon 2 or 3 in Dota 2.
-A very small amount of the playerbase managed to achieve a high rank this season, showing how high the skill ceiling for Dota 2 really is.
+A very small amount of the playerbase achieve those very top ranks, showing how high the skill ceiling for Dota 2 really is.